sunghunbae/decode/README.md

 - Column 1: Sequence tag for a building block
 - Column 2: Name or molecule code for a building block
 - Column 3: Building cycle number.
-...
-A same building block can be used with different sequence tags for different building cycles.
+...A same building block can be used with different sequence tags for different building cycles.
 - Column 4 and the following columns may contain extra information not used in the program.

 ## FASTQ file format